saurabhSiddhu/code_practice/src/solutions/climbing-stairs/README.md

 ### Building Intuition with Decision Trees 🌳

-The key to understanding this problem is to think **backwards**: "How could I have reached stair N?"
+The key to understanding the problem is to think **backwards**: "How could I have reached stair N?"

 #### Step 1: Understand the Pattern with Small Examples